 Example:

 Let’s say there are three players, Player A, Player B, and Player C, who are involved in a chip race, and each has an equal number of lower-denomination chips that they want to exchange for higher-denomination chips.
-However, Player B and Player C are tied for the number of chips they can receive.
+However, Player B and C are tied for the number of chips they can receive.
 Let's say

 - Player A has 50 lower denomination chips and has received 10 higher denomination chips.

-- Player B has 50 lower denomination chips and is expected to receive 10 higher denomination chips but is tied with Player C.
+- Player B has 50 lower denomination chips and is expected to receive 10 higher denomination chips, but is tied with Player C.

 - Reveal Cards: